firozkhan18/technologies-notes/Kafka/Kafka-Concepts.md

 ### Summary

 This setup provides a robust configuration for connecting to Kafka from a Spring Boot application.
 By fine-tuning these properties, you can optimize performance and behavior based on your application's requirements.
 Adjust the values based on your use case, and feel free to add more properties as needed.

-If you have further questions or need more details, just let me know!
+---

 ### Understanding Partitions in Kafka